Krithik-sri/Face_Tracker/README.md

 ## Features
 ### Deep Learning Model
-- The project employs the SSD architecture.
-Fine-tuned layers of VGG16 are used for face detection in tensorflow.
+- The project employs the SSD architecture which is used for face detection in tensorflow.
 - OpenCV is used to make real-time face detection

 ### Custom Dataset